-- The policy allows for high pay (as compared to the company's peers) that is not subject to relevant and challenging performance targets over the period and when such pay has not been merited by outstanding company performance over the period; - We do not believe the terms of an equity-based scheme are appropriate (see "Incentive Plans"); - We do not consider the overall remuneration structure or the balance between short- and long-term incentive plans to be appropriate or in shareholders' best interests; - Pay levels are benchmarked above median without sufficient justification; - Service contracts provide for notice periods of longer than twelve months.
-For recruitment purposes only, we may approve longer contracts if they revert to one year or less after the initial term expires. - Service contracts provide for the enhancement of employment terms or remuneration rights in excess of twelve months in the event of a change of control; - The policy does not reflect appropriate share-based dilution limits; - Performance targets are not sufficiently challenging, do not align with business strategy, or are well below actual past performance or strategic targets provided in guidance to shareholders, absent a compelling rationale for lowering the target; - Non-executive directors are eligible for cash and/or equity awards on similar terms as those granted to executives; and - The incentive structure relies on or allows an excessive level of committee discretion without appropriate justification.
+- The policy allows for high pay (as compared to the company's peers) that is not subject to relevant and challenging performance targets over the period and when such pay has not been merited by outstanding company performance over the period; - Significant increases in quantum, absent a sufficient rationale; - We do not believe the terms of an equity-based scheme are appropriate (see "Incentive Plans"); - We do not consider the overall remuneration structure or the balance between short- and long-term incentive plans to be appropriate or in shareholders' best interests; - Overreliance on remuneration benchmarks; - The policy does not include structural safeguards and risk mitigating features, such as clawback/malus provisions, deferral, post-vesting holding periods, and in-post and post-employment shareholding requirements; - Service contracts provide for notice periods of longer than twelve months.
+For recruitment purposes only, we may approve longer contracts if they revert to one year or less after the initial term expires; - Service contracts provide for the enhancement of employment terms or remuneration rights in excess of twelve months in the event of a change of control;

+- The policy does not reflect appropriate share-based dilution limits; and - The incentive structure relies on, or allows an excessive level of, committee discretion without appropriate justification.